 Rachel Kottler: I don’t really touch the major donor program.
 That’s an entirely different team.
 I can talk more about the people under 100 dollars a month.

-Rachel Kottler: Typically, for HRC, the asks we use is 10-20-30.
+Rachel Kottler: Typically, for HRC, the ask we use is 10-20-30.
 We’ve tested and found that changing it dramatically based on prior giving for sustainers doesn’t matter that much about the sweet spot, and that’s based on average sustainer gift which we’re seeing is closer to 15 to 18-dollar range.
-We do a 10-20-30 hour string generally, but for our targeted campaigns we may ask for a higher amount for those higher dollar people.
-The campaign we just did online we were asking for twenty dollars for the people who were a hundred plus folks whereas we are just starting with a ten dollar ask for donors under a hundred dollars.
+We do a 10-20-30 hour string generally, but for our targeted campaigns, we may ask for a higher amount for those higher dollar people.
+For the campaign we just did online, we were asking for twenty dollars for the people who were a hundred plus folks whereas we are just starting with a ten dollar ask for donors under a hundred dollars.
 That was one way we differentiated it… think about the math.
-If somebody is currently giving you a hundred dollars what is that over every month?
+If somebody is currently giving you a hundred dollars, what is that over every month?
 What is going to make sense for these people?
-If somebody made a 50-dollar gift one time asking them for twenty dollars a month, that’s a huge increase in giving.
+If somebody made a 50-dollar gift one time, asking them for twenty dollars a month is a huge increase in giving.
 So, twenty dollars may feel way too high for that person.
 What if they gave like 200 dollars?
 That 20-dollar ask a month is way more doable.
-Either way we definitely do try to upgrade people when they become sustainer it’s because it does feel a lot more manageable on a budget.
+Either way we definitely do try to upgrade people when they become sustainer because it does feel a lot more manageable on a budget.
 Think about that upgrade in terms of something that might be a little bit more realistic than a huge jump.

 Rachel Kottler: We do it a few months later via multiple channels.
 So, we do upgrade campaigns.
 We have an automated series where we try to upgrade people at the three-month mark.
 Then we’re doing a lot of telemarketing to upgrade sustainers just a few dollars.
 Then throughout the year, we’re doing planned email campaigns like three times a year where we’re also asking for upgrades.
 Over the past year, we did one on Giving Tuesday.
 We played on that and did a two-dollar ask upgrade for every partner.